franko/elementary-plotlib/sphinx-doc/source/graphical-element.rst

   A graphical path similar to the :cpp:class:`Path` but can additionally contain Bézier and elliptical arcs.
 More details about how exactly the arcs are drawn can be found from the `official SVG documentation on Paths <https://svgwg.org/specs/paths/#PathElement>`_.

+  Please note that the :cpp:class:`CurvePath` class does not inherit from :cpp:class:`Path` even if it implements all the methods of the latter.
+  This is due to the their internal representation.

   .. cpp:function:: CurvePath()

-    Create an empty path.
+    Create an empty path that can contain Bézier and elliptic arcs.

   .. cpp:function:: void MoveTo(double x, double y)

-    Move the path to the given location.
+    Move the path to the given location without a connecting line.

   .. cpp:function:: void LineTo(double x, double y)